kidlj/awei/_wiki/wills.md

 2025.12.08

-> There is an escape, there is a fear.
+> Where there is an escape, there is a fear.

 2025.12.08